romeorizzi/corsi_shells/DODM/2024-04-02/outline.typ

       1x1 + 1x2 <= 2

-We already observed that Linear Programming is in NP (easy to certify any possible valid lower-bound). good conjecture (any conjecture suche that, it it were true, than it would also be easy to certify any possible valid upper-bound):
+We already observed that Linear Programming is in NP (easy to certify any possible valid lower-bound). good conjecture (any conjecture such that, it it were true, than it would also be easy to certify any possible valid upper-bound):
     it is enough to combine (with suitable multipliers) the constraints that are tight (=satisfied at equality) in the optimal solution.

     what does it mean combine: